Domain Adaptive Ensemble Learning: Methodology

 where $y(x^i)$ is the one-hot label of $x^i$; the expectation is implemented by mini-batch sampling (same for the following equations).

-\paragraph{Collaborative ensemble learning using source domain data.} Given an image $x^i$ from the $i$-th source domain (treated as a pseudo-target-domain), the idea is to use as target the corresponding expert's prediction for the weakly augmented image, $E_i(a(x^i))$, and encourage the ensemble prediction of non-experts from other source domains for the strongly augmented image, $\frac{1}{K-1}\sum_{j \neq i} E_j(A(x^i))$, to be close to the target.
+\textbf{Collaborative ensemble learning using source domain data.} Given an image $x^i$ from the $i$-th source domain (treated as a \emph{pseudo-target-domain}), the idea is to use as target the corresponding expert's prediction for the weakly augmented image, $E_i(a(x^i))$, and encourage the ensemble prediction of non-experts from other source domains for the strongly augmented image, $\frac{1}{K-1}\sum_{j \neq i} E_j(A(x^i))$, to be close to the target.
 Such a design explicitly teaches the ensemble how to handle data from unseen domains (mimicked by strong augmentation and guided by a pseudo-target-domain expert), thus improving the robustness to domain shift.
-Formally, the loss is defined as the mean-squared error between the two outputs:
+Formally, the loss is defined as the mean-squared error (MSE) between the two outputs:\footnote{We chose MSE over KL divergence because the former led to a slightly higher performance.}

-\paragraph{Collaborative ensemble learning using unlabeled target data.} Given a weakly augmented target domain image $a(x^t)$, we first ask each source-expert to produce a class probability distribution, $p_i(y|a(x^t)) = E_i(a(x^t))$, and select as pseudo-label the most confident expert's prediction based on their maximum probability, $\argmax(p_{i^*})$, where $i^*$ is the index of the most confident expert $i^*=\argmax([\max(p_1),\dots,\max(p_K)])$.
+\textbf{Collaborative ensemble learning using unlabeled target data.} Given a weakly augmented target domain image $a(x^t)$, we first ask each source-expert to produce a class probability distribution, $p_i(y|a(x^t)) = E_i(a(x^t))$, and select as pseudo-label the most confident expert's prediction based on their maximum probability, $\argmax(p_{i^*})$, where $i^*$ is the index of the most confident expert.
 This is inspired by the observation that correct predictions are usually confident with peaked value on the predicted class~\cite{sohn2020fixmatch}.
-Then, we force the ensemble prediction of all source-experts for the strongly augmented image, $\bar{E}(A(x^t)) = \frac{1}{K}\sum_{i=1}^K E_i(A(x^t))$, to fit the one-hot pseudo-label\footnote{For simplicity we assume $\argmax$ converts soft probability to one-hot encoding.} $\hat{y}(x^t) = \argmax(p_{i^*})$.
-The loss is defined as
+Then, we force the ensemble prediction of all source-experts for the strongly augmented image, $\bar{E}(A(x^t)) = \frac{1}{K}\sum_{i=1}^K E_i(A(x^t))$, to fit the one-hot pseudo-label $\hat{y}(x^t) = \argmax(p_{i^*})$.\footnote{For simplicity we assume $\argmax$ converts soft probability to one-hot encoding.} The loss is defined as

 where $\epsilon$ is a confidence threshold (fixed to $0.95$ in this paper).